 Students can register for the following classes in addition to their regular level classes:

-Reading and Writing Intermediate for Levels 2 & 3
+Beginning Reading and Writing for Level 1 and 2 students

-Reading and Writing Advanced for Levels 5 & 6
+Advanced Reading and Writing for Level 5 and 6 students

 We offer excursions every semester.
 Places we have been to in the past are local museums, Art venues, and cultural events.
 Students and their families are always invited to attend.